-Also, one lucky rider is coming back for a FABULOUS weekend retreat at Tan-Tar-A Resort that includes accommodations for 2 , rounds of first class golf, entrance to TimberFall Indoor Waterpark, and breakfast at the Black Bear Restaurant!!!
+Lucky rider, Brian Lasswell, is coming back for a FABULOUS weekend retreat at Tan-Tar-A Resort that includes accommodations for 2, 2 rounds of first class golf, entrance to TimberFalls Indoor Waterpark, and breakfast at the Black Bear Restaurant!!!
 A $588 weekend get-away!

 Six lucky riders took home tubes of coveted Zanfel relief!

 As with all Bonk Hard Racing events, one is to never underestimate the value of a Rubber Chicken!
-One chicken winner received a bike floor pump, and another an iPod Shuffle.
+One chicken winner received a sweet pair of earbuds, and another an iPod Shuffle.

 kuat, the king of bike racks, once again placed a kuat key ring in all racer OGRE bags and supplied the OGRE finish mug (popular mason jar) for all finishing OGREs.
 Also, lucky rider, Jeff Sona, came away with a new kuat TRIO rooftop rack, as his name was pulled from the bag at the pre-race meeting.
 Overall winner Paul McKay hauled home a kickin’ kuat NV bike rack (retail value $549) along with his 1st place OGRE goodie bag!

-Many thanks go out to our SPONSORS who make our races possible.
-Please visit their stores or engage their services for top quality products.
-2013 OGRE Sponsors are:
+Many thanks go out to ALL our SPONSORS who make our races possible.
+Please visit their stores or engage their services for top quality products and services.

-Oz Cycles & Kayaks - Lake of the Ozarks' hometown adventure store!
+Oz Cycles - Lake of the Ozarks' hometown adventure store!
 Bikes, kayaks, supplies and services for outdoor adventures.
 Stop by Oz Cycles when you visit the Lake!

-kuat - Makers of the best bike racks on the planet!
+kuat – kuat produces the best bike racks on the planet!
 Checkout their new products that just keep getting better.
-Easy load, easy unload, incredible design. kuat racks make your mouth water.
+Easy load, easy unload, incredible design.

 Zanfel - A must-have for any racer, or rider in the out-of-doors.
-Zanfel has been a Bonk Hard Racing sponsor for over 9 years!
 Their fabulous and effective, fast-acting poison relief have our racers and riders jumping in the isles for the $35 tubes of glorious lotion.

-Bridal Cave - A true treasure right here in the Missouri Ozarks.
-Warm in the winter, cool in the summer.
+Bridal Cave - A true treasure right here in the Missouri Ozarks - warm in the winter, cool in the summer.
 When you have finished your Bonk Hard adventure, take a beautiful underground adventure in a natural wonderland full of amazing formations.
-A true gem.
+An Ozark gem.

 Big Surf Waterpark - The Lake area's outdoor waterpark providing a great day of flume riding, lazy river floating, playing in the wave pool, falls, and much more.
 Cool off and make a family day at Big Surf Waterpark.

-Tri- County Lodging Association - The TCLA promotes the Lake of the Ozarks area and support its many, many activities and events throughout the year.
-Lake of the Ozarks is a perfect place to hold events with numerous quality lodging options, eating establishments, entertainment and shopping options.
-Plan your next vacation at Lake of the Ozarks.
+Tri- County Lodging Association - The TCLA promotes the Lake of the Ozarks area and supports many, many activities and events throughout the year.
+Lake of the Ozarks is a perfect place to hold events, with numerous lodging options, eating establishments, entertainment and shopping options.
+Plan your next vacation or gathering at Lake of the Ozarks.

 Dynamic Earth - Hiking, mountain climbing, camping, paddling, Dynamic Earth can suit you up for your next outdoor adventure.
 With a watchful eye on earth-friendly products, Dynamic Earth continues to be a supporter of our natural world while providing top notch products.